TRS Plan 2

 - You work 810 hours or more, beginning work in September and working at least nine months of the school year

-- You work 630-809 hours beginning work in September and working at least nine months of the school year –or –
+Work between 630 and 809 hours, beginning in September, and working at least nine months of the school year

-- You work at least 630 hours, working at least five months within a six-month period during the school year.
+Work at least 630 hours during at least five months within a six month period during the school year

 The Average Final Compensation, or AFC is the average of your 60 consecutive highest earning months in your career.
 This could be at the beginning, middle or end of your career.
 DRS uses your AFC income information to calculate your pension amount.
 For high income public employees, federal law limits the amount you can contribute toward retirement and limits the benefit calculation.
 See IRS limits.